hansfn/odataphp/Readme.md

        mkdir -p /usr/local/lib/php5
        cd /usr/local/lib/php5
        git clone https://github.com/hansfn/odataphp.git
-3. Add the path to the framework folder (created in step 1/2) to the include_path directive in php.ini e.g.
+3. Add the path to the framework folder to the include_path directive in php.ini e.g.

         include_path = ".:/usr/local/lib/php5/odataphp/framework"
 4. Create a variable called 'ODataphp_path' in the php.ini file and set it to the